 Stephanie Rubinstein received a Bachelor of Arts Degree in English from Truman State University in 1993 and her law degree from Drake University Law School in 1996.
 She moved to Mesa County right after law school with her husband, Dan, and began working for Colorado Legal Services providing legal assistance to indigent persons in the areas of dissolution of marriage, bankruptcy and other general legal issues.

 She has served the community on several committees, including the Mesa County Access to Justice Committee since its inception in 2009, and the Mesa County Pro Bono Project, serving as a board member, secretary, Vice President and President of the Board.
 She has spoken at many events across the state, including Senior Law Day, Domestic Violence Conference, Mediating Domestic Cases for Colorado Courts, and the Annual Domestic Relations Conference.
+Currently, Stephanie serves as the Title IX coordinator for Colorado Mesa University Sexual Assault Response Team (SART), and participates in the Mesa County Pro Bono Modification Clinic assisting with modification of dissolution of marriage decrees.

 Stephanie resides in Mesa County with her husband and two children, and enjoys running, hiking and baking in her free time.